 It is crucial to treat hypothyroidism and take the right levothyroxine dosage.
-Untreated thyroid gland failure can lead to infertility, neuromuscular dysfunctions, cognitive impairment, gathering of fluid in your pleura or pericardial sac, or even coma.
+Untreated thyroid gland failure can lead to infertility, neuromuscular dysfunctions, cognitive impairment, pericardial or pleural effusion, or even coma.

 But, it is also crucial to get the levothyroxine right.
 You should take your medication every day, on an empty stomach, preferably 0.5h - 1h before breakfast (alternatively, you can take the dose at bedtime, at least 3 hours after last meal).
 You should avoid taking iron or calcium supplements within four hours of levothyroxine dose - they decrease hormone absorption.

 Hypothyroidism treatment is also safe.
 The only possible dangers are taking too little or too much of the medication.
 In the first case, a patient won't feel any better, and their TSH level will still be high.
 That's why at the starting dose of levothyroxine, it's important to measure TSH 6-8 weeks after treatment initiation.

 While taking an excessive dose, a patient will complain about shakiness, nervousness, feeling hot, diarrhea.
 Their TSH level will be small or even indeterminate.

 Once you're settled on their levothyroxine dosage, you should get TSH measured once a year.
 You need an earlier test if you're not feeling well if you start or stop taking any other medications that can influence the TSH level, if you get pregnant or plan pregnancy.